mpruscha/lufa_autotools/README.txt

                      http://www.lufa-lib.org/license

-LUFA library with autotools support
+LUFA library with autotools support.
+This fork excludes all documentation and demos, please check the original abcminiuser/lufa github repo for that.

 Example usage: